doodymack/DataRepBigProject/README.md

 A website was created on the style of the voting app presented in the course. <br>
 The website returns a list of Rick&Morty season 1 episodes along with titles. <br>
 There is a hyperlink to a synopses page (fandom) for a reminder of each episode synopses. <br>
-The votes are tallied in the MySQL server setup in pythonanywhere account and pushef to the results page. <br>
+The votes are tallied in the MySQL server setup in pythonanywhere account and pushed to the results page. <br>

 https://doodymack.pythonanywhere.com/vote.html